 The dissertation represents the culmination of the student's degree program and should be a serious contribution to scholarship.

-Within three months of passing the comprehensive examination, the student must be prepared to schedule the Dissertation Proposal Review.
+Within three months of passing the comprehensive examination, the student must be prepared to schedule the Dissertation Prospectus Review.

-The dissertation proposal, which must be appropriate to cultural studies, should be between 2000 and 3500 words, not counting footnotes or bibliography, and should include the following:
+The dissertation prospectus, which must be appropriate to cultural studies, should be between 2000 and 3500 words, not counting footnotes or bibliography, and should include the following:

 Although there are no strict regulations on length, dissertations will normally be between 200 and 400 pages, not including bibliography and other supplemental material.
 The dissertation committee may, in special cases and with justification, allow a student to submit a shorter or longer dissertation.